-The US imposes new requirements for Visa Waiver countries
+The US imposes new requirements for Visa Waiver countries in 2018

 As part of ongoing changes within the Trump administration, the USA is looking to tighten its border and enhance travel security on the whole.
 As a result, this has led to new requirements for Visa Waiver countries.